Panda381/PicoLibSDK/_display/disphstx/DOC/Readme.txt

 1440x600 pixels.

-DispHSTX is built on the PicoLibSDK library, but interface to original Raspberry SDK library is ready too.
+DispHSTX is built on the PicoLibSDK library, but interface to original Raspberry PicoSDK library is ready too.

 License